Jake T Austin Finally Reveals The Real Reason He Left ‘The Fosters’

 — People's Choice (@peopleschoice) January 10, 2017

 When Jake T Austin left the show, The Inquistr shared a few details about what allegedly happened.
 Maia Mitchell recently shared, “[He] wasn’t the right fit.
 He wasn’t interested in doing the show anymore, so he left.”
-Maia also loves the new actor Noah in the role and went to Twitter, saying, “Noah is an angel & kills it in this role.
+Maia also loves the new actor Noah in the role and went on Twitter, saying, “Noah is an angel & kills it in this role.
 Jesus is more engaging and textured than ever before.
 Bow down????????.”

 The Fosters has kept the role of Jesus around even though Jake T Austin left.
 The fans have learned to embrace the new actor even though it was a bit hard for them.
 It will be very interesting to see where Jake T Austin ends up landing next.